radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Especially the sequential nature of the connection and the connected issues like Head-of-Line blocking could create problems.

 Therefore, the decision was made that RADIUS servers must implement both transports.
-For RADIUS clients, that may run on more constrained nodes, the implementations can choose to implement only the transport, that is better suited for their needs.
+For RADIUS clients, that may run on more constrained nodes, implementers can choose to implement only the transport that is better suited for their needs.

 ## Mandatory-to-implement trust profiles
 {: #design_trust_profiles}